alteryia/writing/poetry/haiku/aquatic.md

+---
+modified: 2025-02-26
+created: 2025-02-26
+---
 # aquatic

-a haiku collection about aquatic environments and bodies of water
+_a haiku collection about aquatic environments and bodies of water_

 ## coves